Thank you for reading our post, please rate this article at the end.

 Depends on how far you will be able to hike per day.

-If you are a newbie, then this question probably worries you.
-And it’s a pretty important question to answer to be fair if you want to prepare for the journey properly.
+If you are a newbie, this question probably worries you.
+But it’s important to answer fairly if you want to prepare for the journey properly.

 Well, let’s try to find out!